 Speaking of castles.
 This one costs much less to get into (just a general conservation area fee is collected at the entrance) and the mill ruins make a magnificent backdrop for any kind of shoot.

 2020 Update: These ruins were closed off for construction when I went this summer.
 I was able to photoshop the fence out of a couple photos, but it’s definitely in the way, so make sure you call ahead of time to see if that fence is still up.

 #6 Dundas Peak, Hamilton

 With unreal sunset views, the 20 minute hike is absolutely worth it.
 You’ll want to bring some snacks with you for the top (wine and cheese anyone?) and stick around until the light is almost gone because that’s when the sky gets colourful and the people scatter.
 Just make sure to bring a headlamp or flashlight for the hike back down.

-2020 Update: I’m SO sad to say that this beautiful view has recently been blocked by a shiny new fence that is there to stay.
-This was one of my favourite shoot locations, but if you’re looking for an unobstructed view in the area, check out Rattlesnake Point.
+2020 Update: I’m so sad to say that this beautiful view has recently been blocked by a shiny new fence that is there to stay.
+This was one of my favourite shoot locations in the area, but if you’re looking for an unobstructed view in the area, check out Rattlesnake Point.

 #7 Scarborough Bluffs Park, Scarborough

 Another beautiful hike out in nature, but this one is equally stunning year-round.
-I’ve been here in the summer and winter and I’m always surprised how beautiful it is year round.
+I’ve been here in the summer and winter and I’m always surprised how beautiful it is no matter the weather.
 Sessions by the lake are a really stunning way to capture a small piece of summer even when your photo shoot is in the dead of winter.